AliaumeL/transducer-exercices/exercices-session-1.md

 A function $f \colon (X, \tau) \to (Y,\theta)$ is "continuous" whenever for all open subset $U \in \theta$, its pre-image $\preim{f}{U}$ is an open subset of
 $\tau$.
-Equivalently, it is continuous if the pre-image of closed subsets are closed subsets.
+Equivalently, it is continuous if the pre-image of 'closed subsets' are closed subsets.

 ### Lipschitz functions {.def}